-There is huge geographical variation in India, so environmental issues like heat, cold and altitude can cause health problems.
-Hygiene is generally poor in most regions so food and water-borne illnesses are fairly common.
+There is huge geographical variation in India, so in different areas, heat, cold and altitude can cause health problems.
+Hygiene is poor in most regions so food and water-borne illnesses are common.
 A number of insect-borne diseases are present, particularly in tropical areas.
 Medical care is basic in various areas (especially beyond the larger cities) so it’s essential to be well prepared.

 Pre-existing medical conditions and accidental injury (especially traffic accidents) account for most life-threatening problems.
 Becoming ill in some way, however, is common.
 Fortunately, most travellers’ illnesses can be prevented with some common-sense behaviour or treated with a well-stocked travellers’ medical kit – however, never hesitate to consult a doctor while on the road, as self-diagnosis can be hazardous.

 You can buy many medications over the counter in India without a doctor’s prescription, but it can be difficult to find some of the newer drugs, particularly the latest antidepressant drugs, blood-pressure medications and contraceptive pills.
+Be circumspect about self-medicating, as travellers mixing the wrong drugs or overdosing has on occasion ended in tragedy.
 Bring the following:

 Specialised travel-medicine clinics are your best source of up-to-date information; they stock all available vaccines and can give specific recommendations for your trip.
 Most vaccines don’t give immunity until at least two weeks after they’re given, so visit a doctor well before departure.
 Ask your doctor for an International Certificate of Vaccination (sometimes known as the ‘yellow booklet’), which will list all the vaccinations you’ve received.